cosmoproject/cosmoproject.github.io/_posts/2016-11-25-Workshop_Maynooth.md

 	OS X (names may vary slightly depending on version of OS X):

 	1. Connect an Ethernet cable between your computer and Raspberry Pi - make sure the lights on the RPi Ethernet port are lit (orange and green)
 	2. On your Mac, press the Apple logo in the top left corner and choose "System Preferences..."
 	3. Press the "Sharing" icon
 	4. Select the "Internet Sharing" option
 	5. In the dropdown menu next to "Share your connection from", select "Wi-Fi"
 	6. In the list next to "To computers using" check the box next to "Ethernet" or Thunderbolt Ethernet" (depending on what model your Mac is)
 	7. Check the box to the left of "Internet Sharing" (in the column named "On") to start Internet Sharing
 	8. You will get a message box displaying a warning - push the "Start" button
 	9. Now open Finder and go to "/Applications/Utilities" and open the app called "Terminal"
-		10. In the terminal you type "ssh pi@cosmo1.local" ("pi" is the username we use to log on to the Pi and cosmo1.local is the network name for this Pi.
+	10. In the terminal you type ```ssh pi@cosmo1.local``` ("pi" is the username we use to log on to the Pi and cosmo1.local is the network name for this Pi.
 	11. This should prompt you for a password to log on to the Pi.
 	    The default password on the COSMO Raspbian Image is "raspberry"
 	12. You should now be logged on to your COSMO ready to make some crazy sounds!

  Windows:
  Download and use the [Putty](http://www.putty.org/) Software for Windows to login via ssh.